bra1nDump/ai-task-vscode/docs/backlog.md

 ## Uncategorized

 - Improve new line character usage across the code base.
 This will suck because we print many logs relying on \n.
 For now I will just fix the code that has to do with line splitting for range calculation because that definitely needs to be robust.
-- Create a company and apply for open eye credits
+- Create a company and apply for open ai credits

 # Done

+- Logging is still kinda broken
+  - \` appear in strange places (aka right after some </file> closes)
+  - Files are not strictly ordered by timestamp, and the format all the title is to verbose
+  - Running two sessions within the same minute concatenates the two files

 - Actually save the API key that the user enters
 - Tested the extension works end to end